Troodon: Paleoecology

 The type specimen of Troodon formosus was found in the Judith River Formation of Montana.
 The rocks of the Judith River Formation are equivalent in age with the Oldman Formation of Alberta, which has been dated to between 77.5 and 76.5 million years ago.

 In the past, remains have been attributed to the same genus as the Judith River Troodon from a wide variety of other geological formations.
-It is now recognized as unlikely that all of these fossils, which come from localities hundreds or thousands of miles apart, separated by millions of years of time, represent a single species or genus of troodontid dinosaurs.
+It is now recognized as unlikely that all of these fossils, which come from localities hundreds or thousands of miles apart, separated by millions of years of time, represent a single species or even a single genus of troodontid.
 Further study and more fossils are needed to determine how many species of Troodon existed.
 It is questionable that, after further study, any additional species can be referred to Troodon, in which case the genus would be considered a nomen dubium.

-A species of Troodon is known from the Prince Creek Formation, a fossil site from Alaska that dates from the latest Campanian to Maastrichtian of the late Cretaceous.
-Based on the presence of Gypsum and Pyrite in the rocks, it suggests that the formation was bordered by a large body of water.
-It seems, based on the presence of pollen fossils, that the dominant plants were trees, shrubs, herbs, and flowering plants.
+Remains referred to Troodon are known from the Prince Creek Formation, a rock layer in Alaska that dates from the latest Campanian to Maastrichtian ages of the Late Cretaceous.
+Based on the presence of gypsum and pyrite in the rocks, it suggests that the formation was bordered by a large body of water.
+It seems that, based on the presence of pollen fossils, the dominant plants were trees, shrubs, herbs, and flowering plants.
 The temperature ranged from possibly 2-12°C, which roughly correlates to 36-54°F, and based on Alaska's position in the late Cretaceous, the area faced 120 or so days of winter darkness.
-This Maniraptoran lived alongside many other reptiles like the centrosaurine Pachyrhinosaurus perotorum, a species of the saurolophine hadrosaur Edmontosaurus, the pachycephalosaurin Alaskacephale gangloffi, an azhdarchid pterosaur, and the tyrannosaurine Nanuqsaurus hoglundi.
+This maniraptoran lived alongside many other reptiles, like the centrosaurine Pachyrhinosaurus perotorum, a species of the saurolophine hadrosaurid Edmontosaurus, the pachycephalosaurin Alaskacephale gangloffi, an unnamed azhdarchid pterosaur, and the tyrannosaurine Nanuqsaurus hoglundi.
 It also lived alongside the metatherian mammal Unnuakomys hutchisoni.
-Based on the amount of teeth found, this troodontid was the most common theropod of the formation, making up 2/3 of all specimens, a stark contrast to more southern deposits in Montana where troodontids only comprise 6% of all theropod remains.
-This, along with evidence that Troodon was more abundant during cooler intervals such as the early Maastrichtian, may indicate that Troodon favored cooler climates.
+Based on the amount of teeth found, this troodontid was the most common theropod of the formation, making up 2/3 of all specimens, which is a stark contrast to more southern deposits in Montana, where troodontids only comprise 6% of all theropod remains.
+This, along with evidence that Troodon was more abundant during cooler intervals, such as the early Maastrichtian, may indicate that Troodon favored cooler climates.

 Additional specimens currently referred to Troodon come from the upper Two Medicine Formation of Montana.
-Troodon-like teeth have been found in the lower Javelina Formation of Texas and the Naashoibito Member of the Ojo Alamo Formation in New Mexico.
+Troodon-like teeth have been found in the lower Javelina Formation of Texas and the Naashoibito Member of the Ojo Alamo Formation in New Mexico.Weil and Williamson, (2000).
+"Diverse Maastrichtian terrestrial vertebrate fauna of the Naashoibito Member, Kirtland Formation (San Juan Basin, New Mexico) confirms "Lancian" faunal heterogeneity in western North America."
+Geological Society of America Abstracts with Programs, 32: A-498.